Demographic Research in Localization

 You may not be thinking this far ahead right now, but by 2060 the Hispanic population is projected to reach 28.6% of the population, or over 119 million.
 You can extrapolate some pretty mind-stomping figures from this projection.

 Keep metrics such as these in mind when making estimates about the future prevalence of a language or its speakers.

 Your bank account will thank you later.

 Any company breaking or expanding within a US market would be hilariously ill-equipped to take on this demographic without first identifying these metrics and their relevance to localization and capitalizing on them.

-So when devising your content marketing and software localization strategy think not only of what your market looks like right now but where it will be or could be further on down the road.
+So when devising a solid localization strategy for your business, think not only of what your market looks like right now but where it will be or could be further down the road.

 Because if you don’t you won’t reach potential clients.
 You won’t expand.
 You will miss out on potential revenue, and that sucks.

 Keep in mind that depending on your current region, you may even be looking at an expand-or-die scenario.